sarant1/aws-bootcamp-cruddur-2023/journal/week6.md

 - I used the Load Balancer ARN instead of the target group ARN which was giving me a permisisons error

 - I am using a load balancer currrently so I had to configure it so that if the host header is from my IONOS domain routes to port 444 which is cruddur

+- I built my front end docker conatiner with the cruddur.com as my BACKEND URL.
+This was causing an error because front end was requestiong to https://cruddur.com/api/activities and not my domain.

+- Was having a cors error, likely because im running cruddur on port 444 so I had to add that port to the front end origin.